![]() |

 We, as people, are changing as we continue in this new lifestyle.
 One of the many changes we have seen slowly, over time, is a desire to see more of the area around where we are living.
 We've never considered ourselves as "tourists".
 Other friends and family seem to always be going somewhere, exploring new places, always looking for where to go next.
 We, on the other hand, are self-proclaimed "home bodies".
 We've sometimes felt bad about ourselves for being this way.
 We definitely see the contrast between us and others around us.
 We've occasionally gone so far as to try to forcibly plan some outings, thinking we'd look better to those other people.
 Most of those attempts failed miserably.
 We never got away from the coach.
 Either we'd decide it was too much trouble, the risk was too great, or perhaps we were just too tired that day...
 We are B-O-R-I-N-G!
 Any increase in exploring activity would be an improvement, right?

 During our hosting time at Wallowa Lake last Fall, as we saw our dear new friends, the Schaffer's, head out of camp on BOTH their days off, exploring roads to nowhere, eating burgers at restaurants in cities we'd never heard of, we had an epiphany of sorts.
-I'd expressed our dismay to Sharon about how boring we were, and how we truly felt we should strive to be more like the Schaffer’se Schaffer's, are changing as we continue in this new lifestyle. turning to this, or one of the other positions in this.
-Sharon, a true friend, told me it was absolutely okay if we didn't become just like them.
-We are not the Schaffer’s – we are the “Kronschmeiers” (Sharon’s first attempt at remembering our last name has continued to be a teasing point as we continually try to make up new names for ourselves, experimenting with the spelling, etc. Sharon has spoiled things now by remembering our name correctly, and even being able to spell it, but we continue to enjoy using different names for our own, and her enjoyment.)
+I'd expressed our dismay to Sharon about how boring we were, and how we truly felt we should strive to be more like the Schaffer’s Sharon has spoiled things now by remembering our name correctly, and even being able to spell it, but we continue to enjoy using different names for our own, and her enjoyment.)
 Our good friends like us just the way we are.
 It is true we are not all the same.
 Whew!
-We are relaxing our expectations a bit.
+We are relaxing our expectations a bit. .
+Sharon, a true friend, told me it was absolutely okay if we didn't become just like them.
+We are not the Schaffer’s – we are the “Kronschmeiers” (Sharon’s first attempt at remembering our last name has continued to be a teasing point as we continually try to make up new names for ourselves, experimenting with the spelling, etc.

 Advance ahead in time 6 months or so.
 It seems we are naturally evolving into being just a bit more curious about the world around us!
 We’ve begun leaving the coach more often, sometimes even taking the cat with us.
 Perhaps we're changing because we’re focusing more outside the coach, with the frequent change of scenery.
 Perhaps it's because we can make each other crazy if we just sit in the coach all the time.
 Perhaps it's because we're discovering this whole other world, right here at home in Oregon, which we never even knew existed?
 I mean, who ever heard of Sarah Helmick State Park, let alone the Luckiamute River, or Luckiamute State Park?
 We are certainly glad our friend Brian Ingoldsby shared his knowledge of this park with us.